Now Accepting Blue Cross Blue Shield. Call Today!

 Our Closest Facility

 Our nearest facility, near Overland Park, Kansas, can provide immediate help for substance use and co-occurring mental health disorders.
-At the Recovery Village Kansas City, we understand how crucial fast, immediate support is.
+At The Recovery Village Kansas City Drug and Alcohol Rehab, we understand how crucial fast, immediate support is.

 The collective efforts at our recovery center focus on providing a detailed, personalized plan for each individual.
 We aim not only to treat but to help you understand and fight against substance abuse.
 Mental health plays a vital role in this battle, and our professionals are equipped with the necessary skills to treat co-occurring illnesses.